Comprehensive Treatment For Periodontal Disease

 Crown or tooth lengthening can be performed for many different reasons; to improve the health of the gum tissue, prepare the mouth for an upcoming procedure or to correct a less than aesthetically pleasing smile due to an increased amount of gum tissue covering the teeth.

 Often times, crown lengthening is required when a tooth needs a new crown or other restoration.
 Crown lengthening allows us to reach the edge of the restoration that is deep below the gum tissue, ensuring a proper fit to the tooth as well as provide enough tooth structure so the new restoration will not come loose in the future.
 This allows you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

-Some cases of acute periodontal (gum) disease that do not respond to more conventional treatment and self-care such as flossing may require a special kind of cleaning called scaling and root planning.
-The procedure begins with administration of a local anesthetic to reduce any discomfort.
+Some cases of acute periodontal (gum) disease that does not respond to more conventional treatment and self-care such as flossing may require a special kind of cleaning called scaling and root planing.
+The procedure begins with the administration of a local anesthetic to reduce any discomfort.
 Then a small instrument either a “scaler” or an ultrasonic cleaner is used to clean beneath the gum line to remove plaque and tartar.

 The root surfaces on the tooth are then planed and smoothed.
 This lets the gum tissue heal and reattach itself to the tooth.